2cheekyltd/dublinTechTest/README.md

 ## Testing

 Run the test suite to ensure the application is working correctly:

-    ```
+    ```bash
     php artisan test
     ```